Kyawphyothar/The-meal-DB/README.md

 # The-meal-DB
-# Vite app using the mealDB api
+# Vite App using the MealDB Api
-# used languages and framework
+# Used languages and framework
-layout with Tailwind Css and Render with React Js
+Tailwind Css,React.js and JavaScript